mhgamboa/notes/Frontend/nextjs.md

 There are 2 types of pre-rendering:

 1. Static Site Generation (SSG)

-   1.Without data
+   1. Without data (default)
-   2.with data
+   2. With data (`getStaticProps()`)
-   3.Inceremental Static Generation
+   3. Inceremental Static Generation
-   4.Dynamic parameters when fetching data
+   4. Dynamic parameters when fetching data

 2. Server-side Rendering (SSR)
-   -Data fetching
+   1. Data fetching

 These notes also cover **Client-side data fetching** & **Combining pre-rendering with client-side data-fetching**